jlrickert/zet/docs/126/README.md

 )
 ```

-found with this setup is that I can change the root directory that I want to
-work out of.
+Found with this setup is that I can change the root directory that I want to work out of.

 ## See also

 - [Go workspace tutorial](https://go.dev/doc/tutorial/workspaces)

-## Meta

-    tags: #golang #programming